 Barriers inherent to the medical health care system often create obstacles in the transition process, such as difficult access to medical records.
-Additionally, patients who are followed by multiple subspecialists for comorbid conditions require a well-coordinated transfer across specialty areas, which is often logistically difficult to prepare.
+Additionally, patients who are followed by multiple subspecialists for comorbid conditions require a wellcoordinated transfer across specialty areas, which is often logistically difficult to prepare.
 Hait et al reported that 51% of adult gastroenterologist responders reported receiving inadequate medical histories from pediatric providers.
 The pediatric gastroenterologist should provide a detailed and informative medical summary to both the patient and the adult provider.
 Such a summary is a key component in effectively transferring care.
 Patients who see multiple specialists for comorbid conditions may experience an inconsistency in the transition process because of a lack of collaboration across specialty areas.
 An improper or untimely transfer of a patient's medical history complicates this process further.

-Patients who attend college or university in different provinces will receive a greater amount of care by telephone than those who remain closer to home.
-It is also important for the pediatric or adult care provider to ensure adequate communication with the student health services provided by the patient's college or university.
-For many patients, these services are the first line of health care while attending school.
-Transfer to an adult provider under these circumstances can prove difficult when done a short time before the patient starts college or university, as the new provider may not have sufficient time to become familiar with the patient or their medical condition.
+The decision on whether to pursue higher education after high school can alter the timing for transition as well.
+Patients who attend college in different states will receive a greater amount of care by telephone or the Internet than those who remain closer to home.
+Transfer to an adult provider under these circumstances can prove difficult as the new provider may not have sufficient time to become familiar with the patient or their medical condition.
 Temporary transition to a physician who is closer to the patient, while convenient, may not provide the consistency necessary for a continuum of quality care.
-Thus, ensuring a timely and well-organized transfer of care, with sufficient information provided to the adult care provider, is essential to providing appropriate management for transitioning patients.
+Thus, ongoing care will likely require the cooperation of the pediatric provider with either the adult provider or a local physician.